pubnub/pubnub-mcp-server/resources/sdk_docs/php_configuration.md

 ## Initialization

-Add PubNub to your project using the steps in the Getting Started guide.
+Add PubNub to your project using the Getting Started guide.

 #### Use PHP SDK in your code